-Google has committed to provide sufficiently adequate documentation about the telemetry events to enable an auditor to compare the documentation with the collected data.
-With the expanded information, Google has successfully implemented the agreed measure and mitigated the high risk.
-The public documentation enables auditors to verify if the collection of Telemetry Data matches with the documentation.
-The public documentation also allows admins and data subjects to compare the collected data with the public documentation.
+Contractually, Google is bound to provide sufficiently adequate documentation about the telemetry events to enable an auditor to compare the documentation with the collected data.
+With the expanded information, Google has successfully implemented the first agreed measure and mitigated the high risk.
+The public documentation enables auditors to verify if the Telemetry Data that Google collect fit within the documentation.
+The public documentation also allows admins and data subjects to understand what data Google collects, and compare the output with this documentation.
 Admins can use the DIT tool to verify whether the Telemetry Data collected by Google correspond with the DIT documentation.
-Data subjects can verify this by submitting a Data Subject Access Request for Telemetry Data via their admin (through the DIT tool and additional form for (super)admins, see below).
+Data subjects can verify this by submitting a Data Subject Access Request for Telemetry Data via their admin (through the DIT tool and with the help of (super)admins, see below).
 As a result, schools and universities can fulfil their GDPR transparency obligations as data controllers in relation to the Telemetry Data.

-32 Google explanation provided to SURF and SIVON.
+35 Google explanation provided to SURF and SIVON.

-33 Google also referred to a blog from 2019 about the use of AI in the Spelling and grammar check, at URL: https://workspace.google.com/blog/productivity-collaboration/everyday-ai-beyond-spell-check-how-google- docs-is-smart-enough-to-correct-grammar
+36 Google also referred to a blog from 2019 about the use of AI in the Spelling and grammar check, at URL: https://workspace.google.com/blog/productivity-collaboration/everyday-ai-beyond-spell-check-how-google-docs-is-smart-enough-to-correct-grammar